ddlawton/soil_moisture_modeling/README.md

 4. Missing data:

-Some soil sensors failed to record throughout the season and is denoted by NA in the dataset.
++Some soil sensors failed to record throughout the season and is denoted by NA in the dataset.